 The most common credit scoring system was developed by Fair Isaac Corp. as a means for banks and lenders to assess borrowers’ credit history quickly and easily to determine what interest rate and amount of credit they qualify for.

-Fico Score Most Common Credit Score
+FICO Score the Most Common Credit Score

-This credit scoring system is known as “Fico,” which is short for Fair Isaac Corp. and used by roughly 90% of banks in the United States.
+This credit scoring system is known as “FICO,” which is short for Fair Isaac Corp. and used by roughly 90% of banks in the United States.
 Keep in mind that there are other systems such as NextGen and VantageScore that have their own credit scoring systems as well.

-Generally there are three main credit scores you should concern yourself under the Fico umbrella.
+Generally there are three main credit scores you should concern yourself under the FICO umbrella.

 These credit scores are reported by the three major credit bureaus, including Equifax, Experian, and TransUnion.